dvarilek/laravel-snap/README.md

 $oldest = $model->oldestSnapshot;
 ```

-\
-***
-## Working With Snapshots
-The snapshot stores its captured attributes in a special JSON column structure.
+The Snapshot stores its captured attributes in a special JSON column structure.
 However, you are able to interact with them
-as if they were regular model attributes.
+directly as if they were regular model attributes with property access:

-**Retrieving** \
-Access captured attributes directly as model properties:
 ```php

 $snapshot = $model->takeSnapshot();